Laurel Schwulst

 To start from a beginning, I was born in a town called Normal, Illinois.
 It’s a beautiful and simple place, with many flat prairies and cornfields nearby.

-Eventually, I went away from Normal to art school.
-As a design student at RISD, I discovered the book Super Normal: Sensations of the Ordinary.
+Eventually, I went away from Normal to art school, where I discovered the book Super Normal: Sensations of the Ordinary.
 The book catalogs design objects that are classics but also often anonymous, sharing that “super normal” is located beyond space and time, pointing to a future that has long since begun.

 In particular, the authors (who are also designers) Naoto Fukasawa and Jasper Morrison mention the goose egg: